Dark winds on the horizon: Prospects for detecting neutrino and hot dark matter wakes in large-scale structure: Theoretical modeling of HDM wakes

 The observable in Eq.~(\ref{eq:bispectrum}) has a straightforward physical interpretation.
 At physical scales below the relative velocity coherence length, $k \gtrsim k_{\textrm{coh}}$, the local CDM-HDM cross correlation picks up a dipole along the direction of the (approximately) uniform relative velocity, which manifests itself as in imaginary contribution to the local cross power spectrum.
 This term vanishes upon taking the global average since different relative velocity coherence regions have relative velocity fields pointing in different arbitrary directions.
 Hence, in order to extract the signal one needs to multiply the local dipole by the local relative velocity before taking the average, and Eq.~(\ref{eq:bispectrum}) is nothing but the Fourier space manifestation of this procedure (see \cite{Inman:2016prk} for a complementary real space approach to this observable from simulations).
 Note that on sufficiently large scales $\phi_{\textrm{rel}}(\vec{K}) \propto \delta_{\textrm{c}}(\vec{K})$ via the continuity equation, such that one could replace $\phi_{\textrm{rel}}(-\vec{K})$ with $\delta_{\textrm{c}}(-\vec{K})$ in the definition of Eq.~(\ref{eq:bispectrum}).
 However, the choice we made best aligns with the physical interpretation provided above.

-Many previous works have attempted to forecast the detectability of neutrino wakes, but they overestimate the signal-to-noise by working in terms of an oversimplified model in which the signal appears as an imaginary contribution to the CDM-$\nu$ cross power spectrum \cite{Zhu:2013tma, Zhu:2014qma, Okoli:2016vmd, Ge:2023nnh, Ge:2024kac, Ge:2025ctw} \footnote{On top of this, many of these papers assume that galaxies directly trace the hot dark matter species with order unity bias, or that redshift space distortions trace the total matter field (including contributions from the HDM), which boost the signal-to-noise but are likely not realistic assumptions as we argue later.}.
-As we explained above, this implicitly makes the unrealistic assumption that the relative velocity field is coherent over the entire survey volume.
+Many previous works have forecasted the detectability of neutrino wakes \cite{Zhu:2013tma, Zhu:2019kzb, Zhu:2014qma, Okoli:2016vmd, Ge:2023nnh, Ge:2024kac, Ge:2025ctw}, but most of them assume that galaxies directly trace the hot dark matter species with order unity bias, or that redshift space distortions trace the total matter field (including contributions from the HDM), which are likely not realistic assumptions as we argue later.
+Additionally, most of these previous works model wakes effects in terms of an imaginary contribution to the CDM-$\nu$ cross power spectrum, which can hide some of the underlying assumptions involved in the calculations.
 Instead, the more accurate approach is to model the signal in terms of a bispectrum, as in Eq.~(\ref{eq:bispectrum}).
 This was first realized by the authors of \cite{Zhu:2019kzb}, which also introduced the idea of rephrasing the measurement of neutrino wakes in terms of a reconstruction of the relative velocity field.
 This opens up the possibility of employing well-studied quadratic estimator techniques which were previously applied in the context of CMB lensing \cite{Hu:2001kj, Hirata:2003ka, Maniyar:2021msb} and KSZ tomography \cite{Smith:2018bpn, Deutsch:2017ybc, Hotinli:2025tul}.
 However, their quantitative results are inaccurate as they work within a purely kinematic treatment of the effect, which is in fact dynamical as can be seen from the observation that one needs to solve the Vlasov equation to properly derive it.

 We were the first to forecast the observability of neutrino winds within a fully self-consistent theoretical framework based on the bispectrum \cite{Nascimento:2023ezc}.
 However, the approach taken in that work has some already mentioned limitations, namely it assumes $k_{\textrm{fs}} \ll k_{\textrm{NL}}$, and $k \gg k_{\textrm{fs}}$ for the comoving scales probed.
 On top of that, our original simplified forecast assumed a noiseless 3D map of the total matter field, and did not account for the complications associated with a realistic 2D tomographic survey.